Radio AGN feedback sustains quiescence only in a minority of massive galaxies: Identification of radio feedback effective and ineffective galaxies

-Galaxies are divided into two groups based on their radio emission and star formation, which are labeled as Q-LERG and non-Q-LERG(Extended Data Table~\ref{tab_sample}).
-This classification does not fully capture the nature of certain galaxies.
-For example, some galaxies which are influenced by radio AGNs and currently show no radio emission due to the sporadic nature of radio activity are classified as non-Q-LERG.
+Galaxies can be categorized as Q-LERG and non-Q-LERG(Table~\ref{tab_sample}), according to their radio emission and star formation rate.
+A similar classification was often adopted in previous studies(\cite{Best2012, Sabater2019, Hardcastle2025, Brinchmann2004, Renzini2015}).
+This type of classification does not fully capture the nature of certain galaxies.
+For example, some galaxies that are influenced by radio AGNs and currently show no radio emission because of the sporadic nature of radio activity are classified as non-Q-LERG.
 These galaxies, referred to as RFE-off galaxies, along with the Q-LERGs, also known as RFE-on galaxies, should both be considered as RFE galaxies.
-Given the short duration of radio activity, RFE-off and RFE-on galaxies are expected to have similar optical properties.
+Studies based on the synchrotron emission of radio jets and X-ray cavities in the intracluster medium found that a single radio-AGN activity lasts for about $10^6$ to $10^8$ years (\cite{Birzan2008, Pinjarkar2023, Benjamin2025}), a duration significantly shorter than the timescale for stellar evolution and change in galaxy morphology.
+Thus, RFE-off and RFE-on galaxies are expected to have similar optical properties.
+Such similarity is the key we use to separate the two populations, RFE and RFI.
 Conversely, the remaining non-Q-LERGs, which are fundamentally different from RFE galaxies, should be placed in the RFI category.
-Hence, we propose to solve the split between RFE-off and RFI galaxies by establishing a reliable RFE-galaxy classifier that can distinguish RFE and RFI galaxies.
-The idea behind this is that RFE-off galaxies are the intersection of RFEs (RFE-on + RFE-off) and non-Q-LERGs (RFE-off + RFI).
-Thus, an ideal classifier should lead to a pure extraction of RFE-off galaxies and a complete separation between RFE-off and RFI galaxies.
-However, the Q-LERG and non-Q-LERG annotations alone may not represent the radio-feedback nature of galaxies accurately, which poses a challenge to establishing a reliable RFE classifier.